 - C. Only pesticides approved for use on cashews may be used and residues must be within the tolerances set by the government of the importing country.
 No detectable residue is permitted for any pesticide that is not approved for use on cashews in the importing country.
-Use of/existence of methyl bromide, Naphthalene and any other chemicals that create a food safety risk and/or tainted taste are prohibited.
-Only chemicals approved in the receiving country may be used.
+In the United States, the only pesticides approved for use on cashews and the residue limits for those pesticides are as follows: Flutriafol .02 ppm; Phosphine .1 ppm.
+Fumigation with/use of methyl bromide and Naphthalene are prohibited.

-- D. All cartons must meet the importing country's labeling requirements and shall be clearly marked with the following:
+- D. All cartons shall be clearly marked with the following:

-- 1. Name of the product and trade name or brand name, if any.
+- Name of the product and trade name or brand name, if any.

 - 2. Name and address of producer or packer.

 - 3. Grade.

-- 4. Gross/net weight.
+- 4. Net weight.

-- 5. Country of origin.
+- 5. Country of Origin.

-- 6. Product, i.e. cashews.
+- 6. Buyer's name or marks.

-- 7. Allergen marking.
+- 7. Destination.

-- 8. Lot numbers/production/date codes.

-- 9. Other marks agreed to by buyer and seller.
+- 8. Other marks agreed to by buyer and seller.